2020–21 to 2022–23

 Specialist beef farms

-- Debt is an important source of funds for farm investment and ongoing working capital for many livestock farms.
-At the national scale, average livestock farm debt declined by 7% from 2019–20 to 2020–21 (Figure 3).
-Higher incomes increased the capacity of farms to reduce debt for working capital and the proportion of livestock farms purchasing land declined in 2020–21 due to high land prices.
+- Debt is an important source of funds for farm investment and ongoing working capital for many livestock farms, although a large proportion of livestock farms have no debt at all (42% in 2021–22).
+At the national scale, average livestock farm debt increased by around 2% from 2020–21 to 2021–22 (Figure 4).

 - Among a range of factors, the viability of a farm business is affected by its capacity to service debt.
 The servicing of debt consists of making interest payments and paying down the principal.
-The proportion of net farm income spent on interest payments (interest coverage ratio) is a useful indicator of short-term capacity to service debt.
-The average interest coverage ratio for livestock farms declined to a record low in 2020–21 to 9% (Figure 4) due to continued low interest rates, reduced debt and high farm incomes.
+The proportion of farm cash income spent on interest payments (interest coverage ratio) is a useful indicator of short-term capacity to service debt.

 Liquid assets and non-farm income

 - Non-farm income increases business resilience to shocks to farm financial performance for many farms.
-In particular, small livestock farms sourced the majority of their household incomes (net farm income plus non-farm income) from non-farm sources in 2020–21.
-The proportion of income sourced on farm was substantially lower for larger farms.
+In particular, small livestock farms sourced the majority of their household incomes (farm cash income plus non-farm income) from non-farm sources in from 2019–20 to 2021–22.
+The proportion of non-farm income was substantially lower for larger farms.

 The data in this report is drawn from ABARES Australian Agricultural and Grazing Industries Survey (AAGIS).
 AAGIS covers broadacre farms with an estimated value of agricultural operations (EVAO) greater than $40,000.
 Broadacre farms account for around 60% of all Australian farm businesses and they include the following industries (defined by Australian and New Zealand Standard Industrial Classification (ANZSIC)):